-S for Scattering parameters, Y for Admittance parameters, Z for Impedance parameters, H for Hybrid-h parameters, G for Hybrid-g parameters.
+S for Scattering parameters, Y for Admittance parameters, Z for Impedance parameters, H for Hybrid-h parameters, format specifies the format of the network parameter data pairs.
+Legal values are:

+G for Hybrid-g parameters.

 The default value is S.